lawli01/MemoriesWeb/README.md

 # MemoriesWeb

-Pet project for photo application using .NET Core.
+The .NET Core/React source code for Memories pet project.

-View your favourite memories in an organise collection.
+View your favourite memories in an organised collection.

 Create a private collection of your favourite photos, add a story, memorable date and tag them for searching.